ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

  'status_verbose': 'product found'}
 ```

 Let's break this down a bit.
 This entire sequence is a single Python dictionary that has a sequence of keys and values.
-Recall that `cola_data` is a nested dictionary, so it will have multiple "levels" of dictionaries&mdash;each level consisting its own sequence of keys and values.
+Recall that `cola_data` is a nested dictionary, so it has multiple "levels" of dictionaries&mdash;each level consisting its own sequence of keys and values.

 At the highest (or first) level, let's identify the keys in this dictionary.
 They are: